 APS is New Mexico's largest school district, serving more than a fourth of the state's students.

-APS is the second largest employer in Albuquerque, providing jobs for over 15,000 people including 6,166 teachers.
+APS is the largest employer in Albuquerque, providing jobs for more than 11,992 people including 5,166 teachers.

 Albuquerque Public Schools is governed by a seven-member, elected school board that sets policy and approves the annual budget.
 The board also hires the APS superintendent, who oversees the operations of the district.